 Contact a Miami Auto Accident Lawyer

 After you’ve been hit by an uninsured motorist, hiring a lawyer is a wise idea.
-A Miami uninsured driver car accident lawyer with Lavent Law, P.A. can help you collect compensation from your own insurance company and the driver who caused the crash.
-To discuss your options in greater detail, call Lavent Law, P.A. at (305) 440-0450 or complete the contact form at the bottom of this page.
+A Miami uninsured driver car accident lawyer with Lavent Law Personal Injury Lawyer can help you collect compensation from your own insurance company and the driver who caused the crash.
+To discuss your options in greater detail, call Lavent Law Personal Injury Lawyer at (305) 257-9464 or complete the contact form at the bottom of this page.